 Parts of the economic case have been redacted as passenger operator revenue is commercially sensitive information.

 The TWAO submission took place on 18 June 2021.
-Notices of the TWAO application have been advertised in local newspapers.
+Notices of the TWAO application were advertised in local newspapers.

-The period of objection for Cambridge South station will close on Monday 2 August 2021.
+The period of objection for Cambridge South station closed on Monday 2 August 2021.

 Further information on the progress of the application will be updated on this project webpage.
 Please check back regularly to see the latest.